Keith Johnstone, Improvisational Theatre, 14 Rules and ImproRhetoric™

 Keith Johnstone, founder of improvisation theatre

-14 “Rules” of improvisational theatre
+14 “Rules” of improvisational theater

 Wisdom for improvisational actors: